Ebenezer Prout: Last years

 Although performances of his works greatly diminished towards the close of the nineteenth century, the occasional concert included his music: on 30 December 1897, at Bournemouth, Dan Godfrey played the Symphony No.3.
-Among Prout's many students were Arthur Goring Thomas, Eugen d'Albert, John Waterhouse, Henry Wood, Ethel Barns and Edward German.
+Among Prout's many students were Arthur Thomas, Eugen d'Albert, John Waterhouse, Henry Wood, Ethel Barns and Edward German.
 He died at Hackney, London, on 5 December 1909, and was buried at Abney Park Cemetery.

 Personal life

 Prout married Julia West in 1861, and they lived at 246 Richmond Road, Hackney.
 There were five children: Florence (1862–1921), Louis Beethoven (1864–1944), Edith Julia (1867–1913), Alice (1869–1870) and Alice Ellen (1871–1957).
 Louis Beethoven was a writer on musical theory, having trained under his father at the Royal Academy, and becoming professor at the Guildhall School.
 Louis Beethoven Prout's principal works are an Analysis of Bach's 48 Fugues (Weekes); Harmonic Analysis (Augener); Sidelights on Harmony (Augener); and Time, Rhythm and Expression (Augener).
 Like his sister Alice Ellen, he was also an entomologist, being a foremost authority on the Geometridae, or geometer moths.

 His obituary in The Musical Times noted that: